Corionis/ELS/docs/features.md

  * ELS Navigator displays two collections, a publisher and a subscriber.
    * A publisher is a workstation or a data/media server.
    * A subscriber is a data/media server or a back-up.
-   * Each has two tabs, one for the logical collection and another for the system the collection is located on.
+   * Each has two tabs, one for the logical collection and another for the system the collection is on.
    * Directories and files may copied, moved, deleted, renamed, etc.
    * Local files may be opened, viewed, played, etc.
-   * ELS command line may be used to execute back-ups and may be automated.
+   * ELS command line may be used to execute back-ups and may be automated with a scheduler.

  * Built-in updater.